 “Carry each other’s burdens, and in this way, you will fulfill the law of Christ.” – Galatians 6:2

 One of the ways schools work to keep the graduation ceremony a unique event is by enforcing a dress code on the students.
-This helps to maintain an environment that will allow for proper celebration, and that allows each student will have a moment to be recognized.
-When students break the dress code they are often asked to not participate.
+This helps to maintain an environment that will allow for proper celebration, and allow each student a moment to be recognized.
+When students break the dress code, they are often asked to not participate.
 That is exactly what happened to Daverius Peters when he arrived at his graduation in Boutte, Louisiana.

 – Rev. Keith King, Pastor of Worship